bonexd/ThinkPad-E580-Opencore/README.md

 ### Post-Install

 I recommend once you have installed macOS and copied over the EFI folder to the hard drives EFI partition that you randomise your UUID and serial number.
 You should also be able to remove `-v` from the boot args if it is booting stable.

-### You may run into other issues, you use this efi folder on your system at your own risk